transportation activity has increased in recent years as has the total number

 to the National Highway Traffic Safety Administration, the number of total

-level while large-truck occupant fatalities increased slightly by less than 1 percent from 878 in
+highway fatalities in 2019 decreased by 1.5 percent over the 2018 level while large-truck occupant fatalities increased slightly by less than 1 percent from 890 in

 Fatality rates for highway and large truck occupants

 1990 through 2019, the overall rate of highway fatalities per vehicle-miles of

 travel (VMT) declined by nearly 46.8 percent as the highway modes showed across the board